eclipse-tractusx/traceability-foss/docs/user-guide.md

 There are multiple ways of distributing Quality alerts, depending on the quantity, and which page the user is in.

-On the Queued Quality Alerts list, it is possible to distribute all the Quality Alerts at once, using the "Distribute all" button on the top right of the list.
+On the Queued Quality Alerts list, it is possible to distribute all the Quality Alerts at once, using the "Distribute All" button on the top right of the list.

 <img src="images/PC_QA2.png" height="60%" width="60%"/>

 <br>

-To distribute the Quality Alerts individually, there are 2 ways of doing so.
+Distribute the Quality Alerts individually, there are 2 ways of doing so.
 On the Queued Quality Alerts list, it is possible to distribute a Quality Alert by opening its options menu and clicking on "Distribute to customers"

 <img src="images/PC_QA-Options2.png" height="60%" width="60%"/>

 <br>

-On the Quality Alert details page, it is possible to distribute a Quality Alert by clicking on "Distribute to customers" button on the top right corner of the page.
+On the Quality Alert details page, it is possible to distribute a Quality Alert by clicking on the "Distribute to customers" button on the top right corner of the page.

 <img src="images/PC_QA-Details.png" height="60%" width="60%"/>

 <br>

-Once the Quality Alert is distributed, all the customers (within the network) which parts will might be affected, will receive a Quality Alert.
-On the customer side, it will be shown in the Dashboard, on the Left-side navigation and on the Quality Alerts page on the "Received" list
+Once the Quality Alert is distributed, all the customers (within the network) whose parts will be affected, will receive a Quality Alert.
+On the customer side, it will be shown in the Dashboard, on the Left-side navigation and the Quality Alerts page on the "Received" list

 <img src="images/PC_Dashboard-QA2.png" height="60%" width="60%"/>
 <img src="images/PC_QA-Receive.png" height="60%" width="60%"/>

 <br>

-On the owner side, it will be shown in the on the Quality Alerts page on the "Distributed" list and no more changes are allowed.
+On the owner side, it will be shown on the Quality Alerts page on the "Distributed" list and no more changes are allowed.
 <img src="images/PC_QA-Distributed.png" height="60%" width="60%"/>

 <br>